What is Pure Water Soquel?

 What are the current and past activities related to Pure Water Soquel?

-- 2017 - District submits application for a US Bureau of Reclamation Water Smart Grant for a Title XVI Feasibility Study for $150,000
+- 2017 - District submits application for a US Bureau of Reclamation Water Smart Grant for a Title XVI Feasibility Study for $150,000 in January 2017 and is notified that it's been selected as a recipient in May 2017.

 - 2016 - CEQA Notice of Preparation and Initial Study Released and Scoping Meetings.
 Scoping closed January 5, 2017.